-- If the QoS mapping mode is set to DSCP with this command, and the ingress packet type is IPv4, then priority processing will be based on the DSCP value in the ingress packet. - ◆ If the QoS mapping mode is set to DSCP, and a non-IP packet is received, the packet's CoS and CFI (Canonical Format Indicator) values are used for priority processing if the packet is tagged.
-For an untagged packet, the default port priority (see page 606) is used for priority processing. - If the QoS mapping mode is set to CoS with this command, and the ingress packet type is IPv4, then priority processing will be based on the CoS and CFI values in the ingress packet.
+- ◆ If the QoS mapping mode is set to IP Precedence with this command, and the ingress packet type is IPv4, then priority processing will be based on the IP Precedence value in the ingress packet. - ◆ If the QoS mapping mode is set to DSCP with this command, and the ingress packet type is IPv4, then priority processing will be based on the DSCP value in the ingress packet. - If the QoS mapping mode is set to either IP Precedence or DSCP, and a non-IP packet is received, the packet's CoS and CFI (Canonical Format Indicator) values are used for priority processing if the packet is tagged.
+For an untagged packet, the default port priority (see page 610) is used for priority processing. - If the QoS mapping mode is set to CoS with this command, and the ingress packet type is IPv4, then priority processing will be based on the CoS and CFI values in the ingress packet.

-For an untagged packet, the default port priority (see page 606) is used for priority processing.
+For an untagged packet, the default port priority (see page 610) is used for priority processing.